-• a reported usual population of less than 50 but which were not linked to a parent
+- a reported usual population of 50 or more; or - a reported usual population of less than 50 but which were not linked to a parent community or resource agency; and which had: - a public telephone.

-Definition This item identifies the number of public telephones in the community which were
+This item identifies the number of public telephones in the community which were functioning properly at the time of the survey.